meltoner/agrofelis/components/vehicle-power/readme.md

 # Abstract

-The document presents the power related elements classifying the Agrofelis robot an energy dense solution.
-The choice of the batteries technology employed, their magnitude, their management, monitoring and charging systems are elaborated.
-The batteries arrangement, designed to minimize the vehicle footprint, their protective enclosure and their cable connectivity schematics are documented.
+The document presents the Power related elements classifying the Agrofelis robot as an energy dense solution.
+The battery technology employed and the choice of their capacity, management, monitoring and charging is elaborated.
+The batteries arrangement for minimizing the vehicle's footprint, their protective enclosure and their cable connectivity schematics are documented.
 The power distribution, the different voltages energizing the various electronics along with the protective mechanisms established are documented.
-The document moreover describes WIFI relays employed and adaptation applied to make them more robust.
-The documentation moreover list all the utilised components, their price along with indicative suppliers easening the reproducibility of the system.
+Moreover the document  describes the WIFI relays and how to make them more robust.
+The documentation also lists all the utilised components, their price along with indicative suppliers facilitating the reproducibility of the system.

 # Introduction

 The power module and its sub-elements is the most expensive module of the Agrofelis robot.
-A staggering 8 KW battery system was chosen in view of being able to perform an 8 hour shift while on a relatively moderate energy demanding work peaking between 500 watt and 1000 watt.
+A hefty 8 KW battery system was chosen in order to have the ability of an 8 hour shift on a moderate energy demand with work load peaking between 500 watt and 1000 watt.
 The latest most widely used type of batteries employed in off the grid solar panels systems were chosen, called LifePo4.
-The type of technology was furthermore chosen for their unusual lifespan, high discharge rate, environmental friendliness high safety, low toxicity, their stable performance at fluctuating environmental temperatures, [^LiFePOA] their thermal and chemical stability characteristics.
+The type of technology was chosen for their unusual lifespan, high discharge rate, environmental friendliness high safety, low toxicity, their stable performance at fluctuating environmental temperatures, and their thermal and chemical stability.

-A wide range of sensors were established in the Agrofelis robot enabling to monitor the total discharge rate of the system as well as power consumption of the individual components and actuators.
-Employing various energy feedback sensors, enables of being able to discover and intelligently drive the different elements to their most efficient range prolonging their lifetime and the runtime of the robot.
+A wide range of sensors were employed in the Agrofelis robot enabling the monitoring of the total discharge rate of the system as well as the power consumption of the individual components and actuators.
+Using various energy feedback sensors allows intelligent management of the system within the range of its highest efficiency thus prolonging its lifetime and the runtime of the robot.

 Passive systems usually employed in the car industry as well as active systems were installed in energy demanding routes of the system, protecting the rest of the electronics and modules in case a component fails unexpectedly.